 What is Indoor Air Quality (IAQ) Testing?

 IAQ testing measures the levels of pollutants in the air and assesses them against the standards that The Environmental Protection Agency (EPA) has in place.
-Alpha Environmental Services, Inc. retains the tools, equipment, and expertise to perform residential and commercial testing in order to help our clients maintain clean indoor air quality.
+Alpha Environmental retains the tools, equipment, and expertise to perform residential and commercial air quality testing in order to help our clients maintain clean indoor air quality.

 How Often Should Indoor Air Quality Testing Be Done In A Commercial Setting?

 While there isn’t a set number of times per year your office’s air quality is required to be tested, it’s important to take any and all air quality concerns seriously.
-According to Occupational Safety and Health Administration (OSHA), signs of poor IAQ include unpleasant or musty odors and/or a hot and stuffy workplace.
+According to Occupational Safety and Health Administration (OSHA), signs of poor indoor air quality include unpleasant or musty odors and/or a hot and stuffy workplace.
 Other workers experience

 symptoms that happen at work and go away when they leave the office—such as headaches, coughing, shortness of breath, or feeling tired.
 Asthma and some causes of pneumonia are also signs of poor IAQ.
-However, not all exposure to poor IAQ results in symptoms.
+However, not all exposure to poor indoor air quality results in symptoms.

 What do IAQ professionals test for?